darienmt/darienmt.github.io/_posts/2016-03-05-advent-of-code-day-05.markdown

 The second puzzle is the same as the first one, but the properties changed:

-- Contains a pair of two letters appearing at least twice in the string without overlapping. "without overlapping" is the keyword here.
+- It contains a pair of two letters appearing at least twice in the string without overlapping. "without overlapping" is the keyword here.
-- Contains at lease one letter repeated with another letter in the middle.
+- It contains at lease one letter repeated with another letter in the middle.
 Ex. "xyx", "ede".

 Here are some examples: